Chapter 5.50

 C. The water supply shortage stage designated shall become effective immediately upon announcement.

-D. Except in the event of an immediate emergency, the declaration of a water shortage emergency during any water supply shortage stage shall be made in accordance with California Water Code Section 350 et seq.
+D. Except in the event of an immediate emergency, the declaration of a water shortage emergency during any water supply shortage stage shall be made in accordance with California Water Code Sections 350 et seq.

-E. Notwithstanding any other provision of this chapter, if an immediate emergency occurs and the board of directors cannot meet in time to act to protect the public interest, the general manager is hereby authorized and directed to implement any necessary rules and regulations upon his or her written determination that the district cannot adequately supply water to meet the ordinary demands of water consumers, and that such implementation is necessary to protect the public health and safety.
+E. Notwithstanding any other provision of this chapter, if an immediate emergency occurs and the board of directors cannot meet in time to act to protect the public interest, the general manager is hereby authorized and directed to implement any necessary rules and regulations upon his or her written determination that Western cannot adequately supply water to meet the ordinary demands of water consumers, and that such implementation is necessary to protect the public health and safety.

 1. The general manager’s written determination of an immediate emergency shall be:

 a.
-Filed with the district secretary;
+Filed with Western board of directors’ secretary;

 b.
-Posted on the district’s website;
+Posted on Western’s website;

 c.
 Delivered to the board of directors; and